getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/getting-started.md

 sidebar_order: 0
 ---

-After this quick setup, you'll have access to [Performance](/performance-monitoring/performance/) and [Discover](/performance-monitoring/discover-queries/).
-These tools will empower you to see everything from macro-level [metrics](/performance-monitoring/performance/metrics/) to micro-level [spans](/performance-monitoring/performance/event-detail/), but you'll be able to cross-reference [transactions with related issues](/performance-monitoring/performance/transaction-summary/), customize [queries](/performance-monitoring/discover-queries/query-builder/) based on your personal needs, and substantially more.
+After this quick setup, you'll have access to [Performance](/performance-monitoring/performance/).
+This tool will empower you to see everything from macro-level [metrics](/performance-monitoring/performance/metrics/) to micro-level [spans](/performance-monitoring/performance/event-detail/), but you'll be able to cross-reference [transactions with related issues](/performance-monitoring/performance/transaction-summary/), customize [queries](/performance-monitoring/discover-queries/query-builder/) based on your personal needs, and substantially more.

 {% capture __alert_content -%}
 - JavaScript Browser SDK ≥ 5.16.0